 With current levels of funding, the research could take up to 10 years.
 Increased fundraising activities such as those we are initiating may see this timeline as much as halve.

 While a cure will not reverse the damage already done, it is predicted that small improvements in body function, movement and communication will improve quality of life for children like Holly.
 Further to this, the cure should prevent any further impact on sufferers.

 Even better, Yieldbroker will be donating the raised funds to Westmead Children’s Hospital on their annual Radiothon day where all money raised will be matched dollar for dollar - doubling the contribution to this extremely worthwhile cause.

 NF is a disease that impacts 10,000 people across Australia, with sufferers developing tumours that can cause severe disfigurement, blindness and deafness.
 Sadly, such disfigurement occuring in children leads to a high suicide rate during formative years.

 Yieldbroker continues its support of NF following on from last year’s hugely successful Charity Day.
 Our contribution will be used for research and clinical trials that reduce the development of life-threatening tumours.

 If you’d like to contribute to one or all of these worthwhile causes, there are two ways you can get involved:

 1. Trading on the Yieldbroker platform on Sept 26 for Charity Day - mark your calendar now!

 2. Donate directly to Rett Syndrome or Neurofibromatosis research at Westmead Children’s Hospital.

-Yieldbroker will present all money raised to Westmead Children's Hospital during their annual Radiothon on 18 October 2019, where the funds will be doubled.
+Yieldbroker will present the money raised to Westmead Children's Hospital during their annual Radiothon on 18 October 2019, where the funds will be doubled.